rubenwardy/minetest_modding_book/_en/players/player_physics.md

 Two overrides are needed to fully restore old movement behaviour:

 * new_move: whether the player uses new movement (default: true)
-* sneak_glitch: whether the player can use 'sneak elevators' (default: false)
+* sneak_glitch: whether the player can use "sneak elevators" (default: false)

 ## Mod Incompatibility